 Corporate income taxA corporate income tax (CIT) is levied by federal and state governments on business profits.
 Many companies are not subject to the CIT because they are taxed as pass-through businesses, with income reportable under the individual income tax. es are commonly levied as a flat rate on business profits.
 However, some countries provide reduced corporate income taxA tax is a mandatory payment or charge collected by local, state, and national governments from individuals or businesses to cover the costs of general government services, goods, and activities. rates for small businesses.
 Out of 27 European OECD countries covered in today’s map, eight levy a reduced corporate tax rate on businesses that have revenues or profits below a certain threshold.

-Belgium, France, Latvia, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, and Slovakia levy reduced corporate tax rates on businesses below a certain size.
-In 2020, the reduced rates range from 5 percent in Lithuania to 22.8 percent in Luxembourg.
+Belgium, France, Lithuania, Luxembourg, the Netherlands, Poland, Portugal, and Slovakia levy reduced corporate tax rates on businesses below a certain size, ranging in 2021 from 5 percent in Lithuania to 22.8 percent in Luxembourg.

 |Country||Reduced Combined Corporate Income Tax||Standard Combined Top Corporate Income Tax Rate|

 |Belgium (BE)||20.0%||Applicable on the first €100,000 of taxable income of qualifying companies.||25.0%|

 |Czech Republic (CZ)||–||–||19.0%|

 |France (FR)||15.0%||Applicable where turnover does not exceed €10 million, and on the part of the profit that does not exceed €38,120.||28.4%|